ZeitOnline/grunt-template/README.md

 You can add additional directories, nothing will happen to them.
 For example, include a `scripts` directory for Python scripts you need.
 Knock yourself out.

 There’s some sample data, scripts, css and html included for you to get started.

+Don’t forget to set your email in git, so everyone knows who comitted what: `git config user.email "your.email@zeit.de"`.

 Development usage
 -----------------